Hire a camper in Freiburg

 You can pick up your camper here in Freiburg-Basel

 From the Freiburg main station: take the Breisgau S-Bahn to Ihringen | From there it’s about a 10 minute walk

 Rent a roadsurfer Campervan in Freiburg-Basel

 Longing for an adventure with your loved ones in Germany?
 Roadsurfer has many different camper models to suit you and your needs.
-Check out which models are waiting for you in Bochum:
+Check out which models are waiting for you in Freiburg:

 Your roadsurfer advantages

 Free rebooking and cancellation up to 48h before the trip